 Lack of risk management

 One of the biggest mistakes new traders make is ignoring risk management.
 It's like playing a high-stakes game without knowing the rules.
-Two common mistakes are not using stop-loss orders and poor position sizing.
+Two common mistakes are not having an exit strategy and poor position sizing.